Sticktron/FrontCamUnMirror/README.md

 ### Device Compatibility

-* iOS 7.x - 8.x
+* iPhone/iPod: iOS 7 - 9.
-* Any device with a front camera
+* iPad: iOS 9.

 Thanks to the /r/jailbreak community for the idea and testing.

-Copyright (C) 2014-2015 Sticktron.
+Copyright (C) 2014-2016 Sticktron.
 All rights reserved.